Exclusive Estonia travel logo

 St. Peterburg Hotel in ParnuOur travel team has yet to visit and review the St. Peterburg Hotel in Parnu.
 However below is a synopsis of what all recent reviews say.
 We use exclusive AI assisted software to analyse all posted reviews about the establishment and produce a simple clean report so you don’t have to trail through loads of reviews to make a decision.

-Charming Atmosphere - The hotel features a medieval theme with charming decor that appeals to those looking for a unique experience.
+Charming Decor - The hotel has a medieval theme with exquisite decoration appealing to those seeking a still different experience.

-Inconsistent Room Cleaning - Guests noted that room cleaning was either inadequate or not performed during their stay.
+Guests remarked that room cleaning was either insufficient or not carried out during their visit.

 Improvement

 No!
-But, if your a historian and dont mind dingy rooms then give St. Peterburg Hotel a brief look.
+But, if you are a historian and do not mind conditions then give St. Peterburg Hotel a quick glance.

 Tourism is a vital part of Pärnu's economy and identity,